puglisij/mario/README.md

 - Hot Reloading (panel updates instantly on every save during `npm run serve`)
 - [Vue-CLI-3](https://cli.vuejs.org/) as Node.js tooling (webkit)
 - Full typescript support for any app with pravdomil's Adobe types (same as writing .jsx scripts but access to host DOM as autocomplete while typing)
-- Various personal utility components that handle context/flyout menus, launching CEF debug, common errors with Webpack, matching all host app styles and more
+- Various utility components that handle context/flyout menus, launching CEF debug, common errors with Webpack, matching all host app styles and more

 ## [Never used Node, Vue CLI-3 or Webpack?](#Getting-Started)